-Nationally, the average national kitchen remodel cost paid by Thumbtack customers is $10,000, while the average price range for Thumbtack kitchen remodeling costs typically ranges between $10,000-$50,000.
-Across the board, Thumbtack kitchen remodel contractors state that the average time to remodel a kitchen is 3-6 weeks.
+Nationally, the average cost of a kitchen remodel is $12,961.
+Across the board, Thumbtack kitchen remodel contractors state that the average time to remodel a kitchen is three to six weeks.

 What’s in this cost guide?

 - Average cost by project size: small, medium, large